Dental Hygiene A.A.S.

 This course continues skill development in providing an oral prophylaxis.
 Emphasis is placed on periodontal maintenance and on treating patients with moderate to advanced/refractory periodontal disease.
 Upon completion, students should be able to assess these patients’ needs and complete the necessary dental hygiene treatment.

 This course includes professional development, ethics, and jurisprudence with applications to practice management.
-Topics include conflict management, state laws, resumes, interviews, and legal liabilities as health care professionals.
+Topics include conflict management, state laws, resumes, interviews, and legal liabilities as healthcare professionals.
 Upon completion, students should be able to demonstrate the ability to practice dental hygiene within established ethical standards and state laws.

 This course introduces the use of critical thinking skills in the context of human conflict.
 Emphasis is placed on evaluating information, problem-solving, approaching cross-cultural perspectives, and resolving controversies and dilemmas.
 Upon completion, students should be able to demonstrate orally and in writing the use of critical thinking skills in the analysis of appropriate texts.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.